 This past weekend, my friend Ryan (some of you may remember him as "roddster" in blog comments) passed away.
 I first "met" Ryan via my blog - he would often comment on some of my earliest baseball cards posts.
 From there, we eventually worked out a trade and before you knew it, he and I were sending "just because" packages back and forth.
 Flash forward a bit later, and by then he had gotten me into his fantasy baseball league - a league that I'm still active in today!
 Flash forward a bit more, and Ryan ended up visiting me in person - even spending the night in my house despite me never having met him before that day.
 I often described Ryan (in a loving way) as "that guy I met from the internet and let stay at my house."
 In all seriousness though, that was the kind of guy Ryan was: incredibly caring, generous, and completely entertaining to be around.

-When Ryan came to visit me, he gifted me with a custom bat that he made.
+a custom bat that he made.
 We took that bat to my local field and hit some baseballs using his pitching machine (that he also brought along).
 Ryan is also the guy that created the awesome Munnatawket minis based on the 2008 Allen & Ginter design.
 Back in the day, Ryan sent me a large box of minis to distribute to my various trading partners - there's a good chance that some of you reading this right have received some of Ryan's handiwork in trades from me!
-Heck, Ryan had continued to send me trades involving baseball cards and other goodies as recently as this year (such as this post from February).
+Heck, Ryan had continued to send me trades involving baseball cards and other goodies as recently as this year (

 I'll be honest, learning of Ryan's passing shook me to my core last weekend...and I've spent all of this week trying to process things.
 Sure, Ryan and I only ever got together that one time in person - but he and I sent countless trades back and forth, often talked via text or Facebook, and even did a bunch of fantasy baseball podcasts together for our league over the years.
 From what I've gathered, Ryan had that effect on many different people - such a charismatic, caring guy.
 He's one of those people that you can say that the world is now a little bit worse off with him no longer here.